-Welcome to day two of Wake Up to Perspective, our seven-day practice that explores cultivating perspective as a way to live gratefully through this deeply uncertain time.
-This practice emerges from Kristi Nelson’s forthcoming book Wake Up Grateful: The Transformative Practice of Taking Nothing for Granted.
+Welcome to day two of Wake Up to Perspective, our seven-day practice that explores cultivating perspective as a way to live gratefully through uncertain times.
+This practice emerges from Kristi Nelson’s book Wake Up Grateful: The Transformative Practice of Taking Nothing for Granted.

 “We cannot fool the heart — it knows that love, loss, and longing come from the same source.